-The thing is, unlike in the movies, there were real battles in Carcassonne.
-And these towers, ramparts, and other defensive structures played a significant role in defending the medieval city.
+The reality is, unlike in the movies, Carcassonne was the site of actual battles.
+Its towers, ramparts, and other defensive structures played a crucial role in protecting the medieval city.

-Carcassonne also became the frontier of the French against the crown of Aragon, expanding from the south.
-Still, the fortified city remained free from occupiers.
+Carcassonne also served as the frontier of the French against the Aragon crown, which was growing from the south.
+Yet, the fortified city managed to stay free from invaders.

-Those fierce battles are just some of the fascinating events in Carcassonne.
+The tough battles that happened are just a part of the interesting history of Carcassonne.
 Needless to say, the Cité de Carcassonne’s historic value embedded in its ramparts is one of the reasons why you should be in Carcassonne.

 I think it is a privilege to be at a very historical place.